 Mending is traditionally an application that was considered needle craft and was hand administered to invisibly repair holes, tears, snags, etc. in textiles and garments.
 My work and research is the complete opposite to this.
 I use obsolete and discarded industrial sewing machines to construct cloth and to create surface treatments that act as important structural details in my textiles and work.
 I employ artisanal hand dyeing and screen printing methods using environmentally friendly processes that encourages my abiliity to use and reuse as I go.
 Rather than hiding the stitching, I intentionally design, construct and reconstruct all my textiles and forms using modes of applications where the visible mend becomes not only a structural aesthetic detail but it is a reminder of what this material has undergone.

 The marks left behind from the intentional seaming or stitching is much like that of a scar left behind after we have injured ourselves.
 As painful as it is to witness or experience pain associated with this wound, visible mending offering a way to heal in ways that offers a strength that didn't exist before.
 Similar to how the Japanese practiced the art of kintsugi (the mending of broken pottery using gold to visibly repair) I view visible mending as an act of compassion towards our materials.
 Through this we insert value and create identity that leads us towards an embodied experience resulting in the creation of story.
 This story speaks to the identity of the new textile being formed to that of the identity of the form it will eventually transition into.
-This identity can only be made possible through a mode of production that looks as the v

 The value of visible mending in today's industry is meant to not just show the history of the cloth but it is about how we view materials and the tools used in their creation.
 In the age of obsolescence and fast fashion it is impossible to embody an experience with these textiles and clothing because they either don't last long enough or are so ill fitting that we don't even bother to wear them.
 It is not until either they end up at the thrift store or the savvy DIYer empowers themselves to upcycle their wares.
 But that isn't for everyone.
 Which brought me to these questions.